8 Ways to Get Money to Start a Small Business

 Estimate how much your small business loan could cost you, using this business loan calculator.

 5. Venture Capital and Angel Investors

-Venture capital and angel investing is best suited to high-growth companies or companies that are already profitable with good cash flow.
-Still, each investor has his or her own specialty in terms of region, industry and company age.
+Venture capital and angel investing are best suited to high-growth companies or companies that are already profitable with good cash flow.
+Still, each investor has his or her own specialty in terms of region, industry, and company age.

-In any case, you’ll need a unique idea and a solid business plan to attract their investment.
+You’ll need a unique idea and a solid business plan to attract their investment.
 The SBA can help match you to potential private investors through their SBIC program.
-Investments are typically made over a three year period.
+Investments are typically made over a 3-year period.

 - Equity.
 SBIC will give you money for your business for a share of ownership (and control).
 Investments range from $100,000 to $5 million.

 - Loan and Equity.
 A combination of the first 2 options.
 Loans come with interest rates of 10% to 14% and investments are $250,000 to $10 million.

 Government grants can require some research to find the right one for you.
 The SBA has offices, called Small Business Development Centers, all over the United States that can coach you on available grants, plus provide business consulting and training.
 Grants.gov also has information on more than 1,000 federal grant programs.

 Some small business grants are available to entrepreneurs facing unique barriers.
 For example: